Your shopping cart is empty!

 Tip: If your waste is general food and garden items and not particular woody first ensure it is well shredded, second insulate your compost bin to keep the bin contents hot (see these tips).
 These are much more likely causes for slow composting than lack of nitrogen.

 This is a new term introduced by SoilFixer.
-During composting, compounds known as humic compounds (or humus) are formed.
+During composting, compounds known as humus (or colloidal humus) are formed.
 These compounds are the real active items in compost (read here).
 Typically compost contains less than 1-5% of these valuable compounds.
-A humification agent increases the amount of colloidal humus compounds - typically to 15-30%.
+A humification agent increases the amount of colloidal humus in your final compost typically to 15-30%.